 These brushes are a PITA.
 They cause friction, wear away, and make sparks.
 But it’s 19th Century technology and the best we had for a long time.

 This applies to DC motors only.
-AC motors are a different matter, and may or may not contain a communicator.
-There are many types, and some do need a communicator to activate the electromagnet in the rotor.
+AC motors are a different matter, and may or may not contain a commutator .
+There are many types, and some do need a

 The characteristics and uses of these different motor types is beyond this post, but it’s worth noting that the Induction Motor (aka asynchronous motor), that was patented in 1888 by Nikola Tesla.
 This induces a current to flow in the rotor coils using coils in the casing, and therefore dispenses with the need for a contact.
 If you can use an induction motor instead of a brushed AC motor, do so.
-Industrial AC motors often use a communicator as they can generate more power for a given size, at the expense of more maintenance.
+Industrial AC motors often use a commutator as they can generate more power for a given size, at the expense of more maintenance.
 It was also, at one time, easier to vary the speed of a brushed AC motor.